msanvarov/gin-rest-prisma-boilerplate/README.md

 ### 🚀 Deployment

-- If needed, replace the existing config variables in the [config.yaml](https://github.com/msanvarov/gin-rest-prisma-boilerplate/blob/master/config.yaml) file with preferred configuration.
+- If need be, replace the existing configuration variables in the [config.yaml](https://github.com/msanvarov/gin-rest-prisma-boilerplate/blob/master/config.yaml) file with the preferred configuration values.

   - Changing the `server.env : "test"` to `server.env : "dev"` yields better logging that can come of use when developing.

 #### 🐳 Developing Inside Docker

 To achieve the full Docker experience, VSCode permits the development of source code to happen exclusively in a Docker container.
-For more information on how to achieve this, [please read the following documentation](https://code.visualstudio.com/docs/remote/containers).
+For more information on how this works, [please read the following documentation](https://code.visualstudio.com/docs/remote/containers).

+In attempts to embrace best programming practices, this boilerplate comes with an option to enable development in docker.

 - To bring up the web application and all of its dependencies in Docker execute one of the following commands: